 With the ability to attain overall efficiencies above 90%, micro-CHP units meet the demand for heating, space heating and/or hot water (and potentially cooling) in buildings, while providing electricity to replace or supplement the grid supply.
-Depending on the regulatory arrangements in place the electricity produced by micro-CHPs could be sold to the local supply network, partnering with intermittent renewables to balance supply and demand and provide further services to the grid.

-The heat generated could be used on-site (maybe in combination with gas fired boilers) and/or supplied to other homes nearby through district heating infrastructure.
-Micro-CHP systems can also provide cooling through the use of absorption chillers that utilize heat as their energy source (i.e., Combined Cooling, Heat and Power (CCHP)).
-In this way, end-users from different sectors (including multi-family buildings, commercial, and industrial applications) become partners sharing responsibility for a greener and more sustainable energy supply.
+The heat generated could be used on-site and/or supplied to other homes nearby through district heating infrastructure.
+Micro-CHP systems can also provide cooling through the use of absorption chillers that utilize heat as their energy source.
+In this way, end-users from different sectors become partners sharing responsibility for а greener and more sustainable energy supply.